 Currently, the fishing activity in Subarea 48.3 focuses on an area to the northwest of South Georgia.
 Vessels use pelagic trawls with a minimum mesh size of 90mm.
-In recent years, the catch limit for this fishery has been between 1,500 and 5,000 tonnes, with up to four or five vessels operating.
+Although in recent years the catch limit for this fishery has been between 1,000 and 5,000 tonnes, there has been little commercial fishing activity.